Policies and Procedures

 - Guests may stay no more than two (2) consecutive nights with a host.

 - Host student must inform their roommate(s) of the intent to host prior to submitting the Overnight Guest Form.

 Additionally, student hosts need to be aware that:

-- Guests may be asked to leave if they are involved in any violation of College policy.
+- Guests may be asked to leave if they are involved in any violation of University policy.

-- The College reserves the right to remove a guest from the premises if it is deemed to be in the interest of the health and safety of the residential community.
+- The University reserves the right to remove a guest from the premises if it is deemed to be in the interest of the health and safety of the residential community.

 - Guest housing is not permitted during vacation periods when room availability is limited.

 Priority for on-campus housing is given to full-time students registered in degree granting programs.
 Part-time students are welcome to live on campus as space is available.

 Housing and roommate assignments are made for new students by the Housing Office.
 Efforts are made to assign roommates who have mutually requested each other on their housing contracts.
 Housing assignments are made without regard to race, color, religion, creed, sexual orientation, national origin, ancestry or disability (refer to Augustana University’s notice of nondiscrimination).
 If an applicant for housing fails to occupy the assigned accommodation on or before the second day of classes without having given the Housing Office notice, the space may be assigned to another student.
 In the event the applicant arrives later than the said date, other space will be assigned as available.
 A student who is required to live in University housing but fails to occupy the room, apartment, or house will be charged the cost for room and board.